SERVICES FOR FOREIGN MEDIA IN CONDUCTING COVERAGE IN INDONESIA

 - Information on the broadcasting period

-- A brief overview on company profile
+- A brief overview of your company/company profile

 - Tentative agenda in Indonesia (detailed timetable and locations)

-- List of resource person or interviewee
+- List of resource persons or interviewees and/or organizations

 - Kindly note that the use of drones (aerial shooting equipment) in Indonesia are subject to regulations issued by the Ministry of Transportation.
 It is highly recommended to employ a licensed local company that will have to apply for flight and security clearance from the authorities for an aerial shooting activity.

 - Drones exported from the UK must obtain approval from the Ministry of Transportation